greenelab/deep-review/sections/02_intro.md

 best-in-class methods that required years of extensive customization, and specialized implementations are now being used at industrial scales.

+Deep learning methods have some common features.
+First, they encode data via multiple layers.
+Each layer essentially performs feature construction for the layers below it.
+A process is often used to allow layers deeper in the network to contribute to the refinement of earlier layers.
+This elements provide these algorithms with the capability to automatically engineer features that are suitable for many tasks and to customize those features for one or more specific tasks.
+Deep learning does many of the same things as more familiar approaches.
+Like a clustering algorithm it can build features that describe recurrent patterns in data.
+Like a regression approach deep learning methods can predict some output.
+However, deep learning methods combine both of these steps.
+When sufficient data are available, these methods construct features tuned to a specific problem and combine those features into a predictor.

 These methods are powered by improvements to artificial neural networks, an idea that was first proposed in 1943 [@doi:10.1007/BF02478259] as a model for how our brains process information.
 Since then, interest in neural networks as